evanpeikon/evanpeikon/README.md

 - 🏋️‍♂️ I began my career as a physiologist and data scientist working with professional athletes, teams, and military special operations before co-founding NNOXX, where I lead the biosensor and bio-algorithm development teams.
 - 🚀 In my free time, I'm an active contributor to NASA GeneLab's Alzheimer's Disease & Brain Resilience analysis working group where I apply bioinformatics approaches to understand neurodegenerative disease mechanisms and countermeasures.
 - 🧬 I'm also pursuing a PhD in Bioinformatics & Computational Biology part-time at George Mason Universities School of Systems Biology.
 Currently, I'm working on identifying differences in signaling architecture between tumor samples with high and low expression of ADC targets.
-- 💻 I write about bioinformatics, wearable technology, and biotechnology at [Decoding Biology](https://decodingbiology.substack.com ).
+- 💻 I write about bioinformatics, biotechnology, and wearable technology at [Decoding Biology](https://decodingbiology.substack.com ).
+I also document my research, ideas under development , and experimental outcomes at [Sequence & Destroy](https://sequenceanddestroy.substack.com).
 - 📬 You can reach me at evanpeikon@gmail.com
 - ![Total Stars](https://img.shields.io/github/stars/evanpeikon?style=social)